strongloop/strong-globalize/README.md

 ### `var SG = require('strong-globalize);`

 ## `SG.SetRootDir(rootPath)`
 - `rootPath` : {`string`} App's root directory full path.
 All resources under this directory including dependent modules are loaded in runtime.  setRootDir must be called once and only once.
-If called multiple times with different root directories, runtime message resuorces will be loaded in different memory spaces, which will result in 'message not found' errors.
+If called multiple times with different root directories, runtime message resources will be loaded in different memory spaces, which will result in 'message not found' errors.
 In that case, `strong-globalize` falls back to English.

 ## `SG.SetDefaultLanguage(lang)`
 - `lang` : {`string`} (optional) Language ID such as de, en, es, fr, it, ja, ko, pt, ru, zh-Hans, and zh-Hant.
-If omitted, strong-globalize tries to use the OS language, then falls back to 'en'  It must be called at least once.
+If omitted, `strong-globalize` tries to use the OS language, then falls back to 'en'  It must be called at least once.
 Can be called multiple times.

 ## `SG.SetHtmlRegex(regex, regexHead, regexTail)`
 - `regex` : {`RegExp`} to extract the whole string out of the HTML text